 Even with Square’s most affordable hardware and software options—their free magstripe reader and the free Square Point of Sale app—your business will be able to accept card payments, offer recommended tip options, capture signatures, and send receipts.
 And you’ll be able to do it all from a smartphone, tablet, or iPad.

-Be sure to note that, unlike Veem payments processing, Square’s payments processing won’t be free—you’ll have to pay a Square fee for payment processing that will start at 2.75% for non-manual card transactions.
+Be sure to note that, unlike Veem payments processing, Square’s payments processing won’t be free—you’ll have to pay a Square fee for payment processing that starts at 2.6% plus $0.10 for non-manual card transactions.

 Then, should your business need to send or receive wires, you can turn to Veem for free payments and invoicing.